Xplore-Lib/Xplore/CODE_OF_CONDUCT.md

 ## Reporting

 If you experience or witness discrimination or harassment, or have any other concerns, please report it to the Xplore team immediately.
-You can reach us at [contact email].
-If you are not comfortable speaking with a member of the Xplore team, you can also report the incident to the [name of organization] code of conduct team at [contact email].
+You can reach us at readatetech@gmail.com.

 We take all reports of discrimination and harassment seriously and will take appropriate action as soon as possible.
 This may include, but is not limited to, issuing a warning, revoking privileges, or taking further action as deemed necessary by the Xplore team.